savaged/DialogCommsDemo/README.md

 # Non-Modal Dialog Communication Demo
-Reference for using MvvmDialogs but without using modal dialogs and still getting DialogResult values where they belong (using MvvmLight MessengerInstance)
+Reference for using MvvmDialogs but without using modal dialogs and still getting DialogResult values where they belong.

+## Dependencies
+* MvvmDialogs
+* MvvmLightStd